stavnstrup/nisp-wikimodel/README.md

 In NISP 9, we presented more or less a prettyfied version of the internal data structure of the Basic Standards Profile and the COI profiles, and this version is therefore a good illustration of the data-model.
 In NISP 11, the way we represent the Basic Standards Profile and COI profiles are different, but that not mean that the model is not still valid.

-### Base Standards Profile
+### Basic Standards Profile

-The *Base Standards Profile* is in NISP Vol 1 described as: "The Basic Standards Profile specifies the technical, operational, and business standards that are generally applicable in the context of the Alliance and the NATO Enterprise".
+The *Basic Standards Profile* is in NISP Vol 1 described as: "The Basic Standards Profile specifies the technical, operational, and business standards that are generally applicable in the context of the Alliance and the NATO Enterprise".
 We present this as mandatory standards in volume 2 and candidate standards in volume 3.

 In the XML version the *Basic Standards Profile* consists of one or more of the *Basic Standards Service Profile* element.
 We only implement the later in the Wiki, since that is all that is necessary.
 Each *Basic Standards Service Profile* element therefore describes the mandatory and candidate standards for a specific taxonomy node.
 In volume 2 and 3 we list the taxonomy nodes and recommended standards.
 An example on this can be found [here](https://archive.nisp.nw3.dk/nisp-9.0/volume2/ch03s02.html).
 Note that in NISP 9 we used to list both mandatory and candidate (at that time called emerging) standards in the same document.

-An Wiki example of a Basic Standards Service Profile is the profile used for [Informal Messaging Services](https://wiki.nisp.nato.int/index.php/BSP-Informal_Messaging_Services).
+An Wiki example of a Basic Standards Service Profile is the profile used for **Informal Messaging Services**.

 Currently a responsible party typically recommends, if a standard should be registered as mandatory or candidate standard for one or more taxonomy nodes.
 Since this might cause implementation specific issues of systems, it is therefore the goal that is model is dropped, and that we instead have a single responsible party for a *Basic Standards Service Profile*, which therefore only contains the minimum set of standards necessary to implement the functionality of a given taxonomy node.
 We have therefore added the attribute *Responsible* to the concept, which at the moment is left undefined.